NixOS/rfcs/rfcs/0059-secrets-for-services.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Is it sufficient to put responsibility on restarting services after key changes onto the user or would an automated mechanism be better?

 * Would it be better to create a side-cart per secret instead of per secret-scope+service?

 # Future work